 Now, Odenigbo has become one of Minnesota's secret weapons.
 Mike Zimmer and the defensive staff have been rotating him into the third-down nickel pass-rushing packages.
 The Vikings have occasionally deployed a NASCAR look with Danielle Hunter, Ifeadi Odenigbo, Stephen Weatherly, Everson Griffen and Anthony Barr.
 In the Kansas City game, Mike Zimmer sent a critical blitz where he deployed this personnel grouping.
 Odenigbo lined up at nose tackle, while Barr and Griffen rushed off the edge.
 Stephen Weatherly and Danielle Hunter kicked inside to the three-technique alignment.
 While all of this was going on up front, Zimmer disguised Double A-gap pressure with Harrison Smith and Eric Kendricks.
 Smith burst into the backfield and sacked quarterback Matt Moore.

 Odenigbo has been on the field for only 141 of Minnesota's total defensive snaps (23.6 percent), according to Football Outsiders.
 Even in a low sample size, Ifeadi has been very impactful.
 In nine total games, Odenigbo has posted three sacks, including quarterback takedowns in back-to-back weeks.
-He plays a variety of different alignments, including zero, three and five techniques.
+He plays a variety of different alignments, including zero, three, five and nine techniques.
 This versatility has been a major part of the Vikings' defense.
-In the clip below, Odenigbo is aligned at five-technique and creates a quarterback pressure.
+In the clip below, Odenigbo is aligned at defensive end and creates a quarterback pressure.
 He bull rushed and bent around the corner to collapse the pocket.
 Defensive tackle Jaleel Johnson pulled off his block and got credit for a sack.
 This rep is an example of Odenigbo's exceptional power and effort:The #Vikings disguise looks and send pressure on a dime.
 Zimmer dialed it up late in the game.
 I like the alignment tweaks they've made on the DL.
 Barr/Griffen align on the edge, Hunter/Weatherly kick inside and Ifeadi lines up at nose.
 Smith/Kendricks blitzed up the A gaps. pic.twitter.com/3z99BdrtOE— Daniel House (@DanielHouseNFL) November 6, 2019

 Odenigbo again aligned at defensive end and tossed left tackle Cam Erving sideways.
 When he engages with offensive tackles, Ifeadi plays with strong hands, placement and leverage.
 Every snap where Odenigbo is on the field, he elevates the defense's energy.
 A physical play like this displays the overall strength he's added to his skill set: